20 Best & Worst Store-Bought Breads For Every Health Goal

 Nature's Own Honey Wheat Bread

-“First off, when you’re reading the ingredient list, you should be looking for the words ‘whole grain,’ which mean that the grain is still intact and hasn’t been processed and essentially re-fortified,” says Jessica Crandall, a Denver-based RD, Certified Diabetes Educator, and National Spokesperson for the Academy of Nutrition and Dietetics.
-The very first ingredient on this Ezekiel loaf checks off that box, which also means it contains more fiber and offers more health benefits than bread made with processed “wheat flour.”
+"First off, when you're reading the ingredient list, you should be looking for the words 'whole grain,' which mean that the grain is still intact and hasn't been processed and essentially re-fortified," says Jessica Crandall Snyder, a Denver-based RD and Certified Diabetes Educator.
+The very first ingredient on this Ezekiel loaf checks off that box, which also means it contains more fiber and offers more health benefits than bread made with processed "wheat flour."
 What kind of benefits are we talking here?
 Whole grains have been found to reduce your risk for heart disease and diabetes and even assist in weight management and weight loss.
 An added benefit of Ezekiel, specifically, is that the grains are sprouted.
-This method increases levels of micronutrients and increases the bioavailability of those nutrients (meaning you’ll get more of them!).
-Read more about it in our report, Why Sprouted Foods Deserve a Place in Your Diet.
+This method increases levels of micronutrients and increases the bioavailability of those nutrients (meaning you'll get more of them!).
+(Read more about it in our report about sprouted foods.)
+This is why Ezekiel earns the title of best whole grain bread.

 On the other hand, Nature's Own is only partially made with whole wheat flour, which means it can be more similar to a highly-processed white bread.
 Additionally, Nature's Own, as do many bread brands, extends their bread's shelf life by filling it up with preservatives and makes it taste smoother with mono- and diglycerides.
 These man-made additives likely contain the same artery-clogging trans fats that the FDA banned from our food back in 2015.

 Best for Protein